natcap/invest.users-guide/source/fisheries.rst

     *Requirement:* must have a 'NAME' attribute in the shapefile’s attribute table.

 3. **Number of Time Steps for Model Run (required)**.
 The number of time steps the simulation shall execute before completion.
 Must be a positive integer.
 The time step can use any unit of time relevant to the population.
-Consult [[[[INSERT TIME STEP LINK HERE]]]] for advice on selecting time step duration.
+Consult `Time Step Units`_ for advice on selecting time step duration.

 Population Parameters
 ^^^^^^^^^^^^^^^^^^^^^

 4. **Population Model Type (required)**.
 Specifies whether the classes provided in the Population Parameters CSV file represent ages or stages.
-Age-based models (e.g. Lobster, Dungeness Crab) are separated by uniform, fixed-length time steps (usually representing a year).
+Age-based models (e.g. Spiny Lobster, Dungeness Crab) are separated by uniform, fixed-length time steps (usually representing a year).
 Stage-based models (e.g. White Shrimp) allow lifecycle-classes to have non-uniform durations based on the assumed resolution of the provided time step.
 If the stage-based model is selected, the Population Parameters   CSV File must include a ‘Duration’ vector alongside the survival matrix that contains the number of time steps that each stage lasts.

 5. **Population Classes are Sex-Specific (required)**.
 Specifies whether or not the population classes provided in the Population Parameters File are distinguished by sex.